A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Introduction

-We propose a novel methodology for quantifying creative fatigue by applying path signature analysis to the domain of marketing performance measurement.
-Our central contribution is to reframe the problem from one of simple time-series forecasting to one of geometric feature extraction.
-We treat the performance trajectory of a creative asset over time as a path in two-dimensional space and compute its path signature.
-This signature provides a rich, non-parametric summary of the path's shape, capturing intricate details about its trend, volatility, and oscillatory behaviour.
-By comparing the signatures of adjacent time windows, we can robustly detect statistically significant changes in the underlying performance pattern.
-This allows us to pinpoint the onset of creative fatigue with greater precision and reliability than existing methods.
-We further connect this statistical detection to a tangible business outcome by proposing a framework for quantifying the financial wastage associated with a fatigued creative.
+We propose a methodology for screening creative fatigue by applying path signature analysis to marketing performance measurement.
+Our central contribution is to reframe the problem from simple time-series forecasting to geometric feature extraction while retaining fatigue-relevant level information.
+We treat the performance trajectory of a creative asset over time as a path and compute its path signature.
+The primary fatigue screen uses calibration-standardised smoothed CTR, adjacent-window signature distances, and a directional mean-drop gate; a shape-only min--max version is evaluated separately as a generic trajectory-change ablation.
+By comparing adjacent time windows, we flag candidate changes in the observed performance pattern.
+We further connect this statistical screen to an operational prioritisation metric by proposing a benchmark-relative proxy for the opportunity value associated with underperformance.

+Our contributions are fourfold.
+First, we introduce a level-aware signature distance statistic for monitoring creative performance time series, with an explicit algorithm and complexity analysis.
+Second, we separate this fatigue-specific detector from a shape-only signature ablation, making clear when signatures are being used as generic trajectory descriptors and when absolute deterioration is retained.
+Third, we propose a benchmark-relative proxy for performance loss that links screening outputs to managerial prioritisation.
+Fourth, we provide a synthetic-only evaluation protocol for noisy daily CTR data that combines agreement-with-proxy analysis on a rule-based panel target, an injected-changepoint benchmark with known event times, and a train/held-out threshold-selection check.
+Detection-accuracy claims are reserved for the injected benchmark; the rule-based panel target is an operational proxy derived from the same CTR trajectories used by the detector.

 The remainder of this paper is structured as follows.
 We begin by formalising the problem of creative fatigue and introducing the mathematical concept of the path signature.
 We then present the technical details of our signature-based change point detection methodology, including the algorithm for its implementation.
-Subsequently, we introduce a framework for quantifying the financial impact of fatigue.
-The performance of our method is then evaluated through a simulation study on synthetic datasets designed to mirror real-world patterns.
+Subsequently, we introduce a framework for computing a benchmark-relative impact proxy.
+The performance of our method is then evaluated through synthetic panel and injected-changepoint studies.
 Finally, we conclude with a discussion of our findings and suggest avenues for future research.